swagatk/RL-Projects-SK/src/CURL_SAC/readme.md

-# Original CURL Algorithm implementation in Tensorflow
+# CURL Algorithm implementation in Tensorflow
 Last updated on: July 25, 2022

 ## Credits